-In accordance with Section 4 of the SBIR and STTR Extension Act of 2022, the Department of Defense will review all proposals submitted in response to this BAA to assess security risks presented by small business concerns seeking a Federally funded award.
-The Department will use information provided by the small business concern in response to the Disclosures of Foreign Affiliations or Relationships to Foreign Countries (Attachment 2) and the proposal to conduct a risk-based due diligence review on the cybersecurity practices, patent analysis, employee analysis, and foreign ownership of a small business concern, including the financial ties and obligations (which shall include surety, equity, and debt obligations) of the small business concern and employees of the small business concern to a foreign country, foreign person, or foreign entity.
+In accordance with Section 4 of the SBIR and STTR Extension Act of 2022, the DoD will review all proposals submitted in response to this BAA to assess security risks presented by small business concerns seeking a Federally funded award.
+The Department will use information provided by the small business concern in response to the Disclosures of Foreign Affiliations or Relationships to Foreign Countries (Volume 7 of the proposal submission) and the proposal to conduct a risk-based due diligence review on the following: cybersecurity practices; patent analysis; employee analysis and foreign ownership including the financial ties and obligations (which shall include surety, equity, and debt obligations) of the small business concern; and employees of the small business concern to a foreign country, foreign person, or foreign entity.
 The Department will also assess proposals utilizing open-source analysis and analytical tools, for the nondisclosures of the information set forth in 15 U.S.C.
 638(g)(13).